yduf/yduf.github.io/_posts/2020-09-27-video-editor-kdenlive.md

 ---
 > Kdenlive is an open source video editor. - [Kdenlive](https://kdenlive.org/en/features/) / [ r/kdenlive ](https://www.reddit.com/r/kdenlive/)

+- [Capturing Audio](https://docs.kdenlive.org/en/project_and_asset_management/capturing_audio.html) - You can use Kdenlive to capture audio with a microphone while you are playing your project in the project monitor.

+### Troubleshooting
 - [Audio recording not working ](https://www.reddit.com/r/kdenlive/comments/gy4pi8/audio_recording_not_working/)
 	- `$ sudo apt install libqt5multimedia5-plugins`